doriancretu/diy-kata/README.md

 There are two folders: `/src` and `/__tests__`.
 Both contain JS files named numerically.
 Start on the first file in `/src` and find the matching file in `/__tests__`.
 On the curriculum materials on GitLab, you will find requirements that correspond to each one, explaining what the expected behaviour of each function should be, and what you should be asserting against in your tests.
 There is also a walkthrough for the first one, just to give you a bit of practice.

-Once you've completed each function/test pair, run `npm test` inside your cloned repo to check if your tests have worked.
+Once you've completed each function/test pair, run `npm test -- yourFunctionName` inside your cloned repo to check if your tests have worked.

 Add, commit, push and swap pairing roles after each one.
 When you've done them all, both partners should create pull requests to this repository.